Daniel Quinn B.A., B.Sc., C.S.C.S., M.I.S.C.P

 Lauren Clark B.Sc, M.Sc

-Lauren is from San Diego, California and made the moved to Dublin 3 years ago.
+Lauren is from San Diego, California and made the moved to Dublin in 2014.
 She received a volleyball scholarship and attended Dominican University of California in San Francisco where she played volleyball and studied for 2 years before transferring to Point Loma Nazarene University in San Diego where she graduated with an honours degree.

 Prior to coming to Ireland she worked in 2 different Physiotherapy clinics and gained experience working with a range of musculoskeletal injuries.
 She then completed her Masters degree at University College Dublin and graduated with a first class honours.
 As part of her studies she completed research in the area of preventing running related injuries using small, high tech sensor technology.

-Lauren has a passion for continuing professional development, attending lectures, conferences and workshops regularly.
-She is currently completing her Pilates Instructor Course and is looking forward to teaching classes in the near future.
-In her spare time, Lauren plays Volleyball for UCD in the Irish Premier League, and stays active by running, cycling, surfing and snowboarding.
+Lauren has a passion for continuing professional development, attending lectures,conferences and workshops regularly.
+She has undergone further education in Pilates and dry needling, among other things.
+In her spare time, Lauren plays Volleyball for UCD in the Irish Premier League, and stays active by running, surfing and snowboarding.